-Samuel has written and spoken on the use of epidemiology in disease litigation.
+Samuel has written and spoken on the use of epidemiology in disease litigation, and non-asbestos related occupational cancers.
 His understanding of this specialist area informs the service he is able to provide to clients.

 Samuel has worked on a number of fatal claims involving missed diagnoses of meningitis and gastro-intestinal gangrene.
 He accepts instructions to appear for both Claimants and Defendants, and to draft advices and statements of case.

 Samuel practices across all areas of information law.
 In particular, he regularly advises on data breaches, and making and responding to subject access requests.
 Samuel has experience in relation to the Data Protection Acts 1998 and 2018, the Law Enforcement Directive, and the General Data Protection Regulation, including in relation to data breaches.
 He also has experience in civil claims concerning misuse of private information, breach of Articles 8 and 10 ECHR, and issues surrounding confidentiality.
 He recently worked on a case involving serious psychiatric injury caused by the breach of personal data of a highly vulnerable individual.

 Samuel specialises in sports litigation, with a focus on sports injury.
 He is particularly interested in head injuries in sport, having spoken and written widely on the subject.